How to Cure TMJ (Temporomandibular Joint) Permanently?

 The real battle starts when you want to find the answers, and all you get are temporary solutions with no way to permanent relief.
-But fear not, as in this blog, we will be discussing how to cure TMJ permanently, rather than just covering it up.
+But fear not, as in this blog, we will be discussing how to cure TMJ (Temporomandibular Joint) permanently, rather than just covering it up.
 You need to stop tiptoeing around the pain and take control of your healing instead.

-Understanding TMJ
+Understanding TMJ (Temporomandibular Joint)

 1. Correcting the Bite and Jaw Alignment